EfficiencyJunky/eec-for-squarespace/guide/README.md

-# ENHANCED ECOMMERCE FOR SQUARESPACE
+# GUIDE: ENHANCED ECOMMERCE FOR SQUARESPACE
 ## Welcome
 In this guide I will go step by step through the solution I've come up with for setting up Google Analytics Enhanced Ecommerce (EEC) features in Squarespace.
 Currently this solution only covers the Universal Analytics implementation but I've structured the implementation in a way that makes it almost trivial to add GA4 ecommerce tags as Google continues to build out that functionality.